Erin-Weiss/used-car-price-prediction/README.md

 ## Overview

-This project predicts used-car listing prices from 20 vehicle attributes using three progressively complex modeling approaches — from an interpretable linear baseline through gradient-boosted trees to a deep learning transformer.
-The goal is not simply to minimize error, but to evaluate the practical tradeoffs between interpretability, feature engineering effort, and predictive performance on real-world tabular data.
+This project predicts used-car listing prices from 20 vehicle attributes using three progressively complex modeling approaches, from an interpretable linear baseline through gradient-boosted trees to a deep learning transformer.
+The goal while comparing these methods is to minimize the error, but also to examine the balance between interpretability, feature engineering effort, and evaluate predictive performance on real-world data.

-**The final model (CatBoost) predicts within ~$1,300 of the true listing price at the median**, across 29 manufacturers and 5,613 model variants — accurate enough to automate first-pass pricing, reduce manual appraisals, and surface arbitrage opportunities for dealerships, online marketplaces, and auto lenders.
+**The final model (CatBoost) predicts within ~$1,300 of the true listing price at the median**, across 29 manufacturers and 5,613 model variants, accurate enough to automate first-pass pricing, reduce manual appraisals, and surface arbitrage opportunities for dealerships, online marketplaces, and auto lenders.

 ---